gtonkinhill/rhierbaps/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a an updated version.
 In this version I have:

-* Amended the Authors@R field as requested
-* Improved the title and description as requested
-* Removed examples for functions that were not exported and replaced dontrun with donttest
-* Amended examples and vignettes that were writing to the users filespace
-* Added quotes around MATLAB in the description field
+* Fixed a minor bug that caused an error when a cluster contained only a single SNP
-* Added very small examples to the hierBAPS and save_lml_logs functions that run in <5 seconds
+* Added functionality to accept and ape DNAbin object
-* I'm resubmitting in an attempt to overwrite my previous submission as I identified a minor bug.
-Apologies if this causes confusion

 ## Test environments
 * local OS X install, R 3.5.0